jasonmcboyd/Environment/initial-config.md

 ``` Windows PowerShell ctrl+shift+enter```

 **It is best to do this with Windows PowerShell**.
-Trying to do this with Pwsh can cause issues with conflicting PackageManagement versions.
+Trying to do this with PowerShell Core can cause issues with conflicting PackageManagement versions.

 ### Set Script Execution Policy